srimuthurajesh/Tech-Notes/Java/Language/05_java_8.md

 ```

 ## Stream API
-> process sequences of elements, such as collections or arrays.
+> helps to process sequences of elements, such as collections or arrays.

 - enabling functional programming ie.Processing data with functions.
 - **Stream**: means a continuos flow of data, immutable